 There are different types of formal action we can take, including serving a:

-• temporary stop notice - lasting up to 28 days from the date served and can be served without an enforcement notice.
+- Temporary stop notice - lasting up to 56 days from the date served, and can be served without an enforcement notice.

 Research request

-If you require written confirmation of the compliance of an enforcement notice you can visit our research request webpage.
+If you require written confirmation that an enforcement notice has been complied with, visit our research request webpage.